simunni/terraform-provider-aiven/docs/resources/flink_table.md

 ### Optional

+- **connector_type** (String) When used as a source, upsert Kafka connectors update values that use an existing key and delete values that are null.
+For sinks, the connector correspondingly writes update or delete messages in a compacted topic.
+If no matching key is found, the values are added as new entries.
+For more information, see the Apache Flink documentation The possible values are `kafka` and `upsert_kafka`.
+This property cannot be changed, doing so forces recreation of the resource.
 - **id** (String) The ID of this resource.
 - **jdbc_table** (String) Name of the jdbc table that is to be connected to this table.
 Valid if the service integration id refers to a mysql or postgres service.
 This property cannot be changed, doing so forces recreation of the resource.
+- **kafka_key_format** (String) Kafka Key Format The possible values are `avro`, `avro-confluent`, `debezium-avro-confluent`, `debezium-json` and `json`.
+This property cannot be changed, doing so forces recreation of the resource.
 - **kafka_topic** (String) Name of the kafka topic that is to be connected to this table.
 Valid if the service integration id refers to a kafka service.
+This property cannot be changed, doing so forces recreation of the resource.
+- **kafka_value_format** (String) Kafka Value Format The possible values are `avro`, `avro-confluent`, `debezium-avro-confluent`, `debezium-json` and `json`.
 This property cannot be changed, doing so forces recreation of the resource.
 - **like_options** (String) [LIKE](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/create/#like) statement for table creation.
 This property cannot be changed, doing so forces recreation of the resource.
 - **partitioned_by** (String) A column from the `schema_sql` field to partition this table by.
 This property cannot be changed, doing so forces recreation of the resource.